IamTheFij/dockron/README.md

 Dockron will now start that container peridically on the schedule.

+If you have a long running container that you'd like to schedule an exec command inside of, you can do so with labels as well.
+Add your job in the form `dockron.<job>.schedule=* * * * *` and `dockeron.<job>.command=echo hello`.
+Both labels are required to create an exec job.

+Eg.

+    labels:
+        - "dockron.dates.schedule=* * * * *"
+        - "dockron.dates.command=date"

+_Note: Exec jobs will not log their output anywhere.
+Not to the host container or to Dockron.
+It's up to you to deal with this for now.
+There is also currently no way to health check these._

 ### Cron Expression Formatting

 For more information on the cron expression parsing, see the docs for [robfig/cron](https://godoc.org/github.com/robfig/cron).